opentdf/otdfctl/docs/man/policy/kas-registry/_index.md

     - kas-registries
 ---

-# Manage Key Access Servers registered to the platform

 The Key Access Server (KAS) registry is a record of KASes safeguarding access and maintaining public keys.

 The registry contains critical information like each server's uri, its public key (which can be